dakhamohammed/alx-low_level_programming/0x0E-structures_typedef/README.md

 4. dog.h same as 1
    - Defining a new type dog_t as a new name for the type struct dog.

+5. 4-new_dog.c
+   - Function that creates a new dog.